-Workers' Compensation (WC) cost and treatment statistics were estimated using state-specific WC cost combined with claim level WC data from California's Workers Compensation Information System (WCIS).
-California's WC data includes records in the past 10 years from medium to large employers required to report to the Department of Industrial Relations.
+Workers' Compensation (WC) cost and treatment statistics were estimated using state-specific WC cost estimates combined with claim level WC data from California's Workers Compensation Information System (WCIS).
+California's WC data includes records between 2007 and 2016 from medium to large firms required to report to the Department of Industrial Relations.
 The primary reason for disability was determined by matching the nature of injury (e.g., "strain or sprain") and body part injured (e.g., "low back") fields provided by WCIS with the medical codes in the medical claim data.
 An algorithm was used to match the medical code description to the information noted in the first report of injury by WCIS and weight the frequency in which the medical code appeared in the claim.
-In addition to collecting medical costs at the billing level, the models include lump sum medical payments in the total outpatient and prescription costs according to the empirical distribution.
+In addition to collecting medical costs at the billing level, we included lump sum medical payments in the total outpatient and prescription costs according to the empirical (observed) distribution.

-To make state-specific estimates of medical costs, a literature search was conducted for information on cost differences across states.
-The main references included: 1) Workers Compensation Research Institute's (WCRI) 19th Edition of the CompScope[TM] Benchmark Reports;9 2) Oregon's Department of Consumer and Business Services (ODCBS) Worker's Compensation Premium Rate Ranking for Calendar Year 2016;10 3) WC average costs calculated using the IBM Watson HPM database by state; and 4) the National Academy of Social Insurance (NASI)'s 2016 report on Workers' Compensation: Benefits, Costs, and Coverage.11 The WCRI CompScope[TM] Benchmark Reports present the average medical costs on all paid claims at 36 months' average maturity for 18 states.
+To make state-specific estimates of medical costs, we searched the literature for information on cost differences across states.
+With limited available research, the main references included: 1) Workers Compensation Research Institute's (WCRI) 19th Edition of the CompScopeTM Benchmark Reports;8 2) Oregon's Department of Consumer and Business Services (ODCBS) Worker's Compensation Premium Rate Ranking for Calendar Year 2016;9 3) WC average costs calculated using the IBM Watson HPM database by state; and 4) the National Academy of Social Insurance (NASI)'s 2016 report on Workers' Compensation: Benefits, Costs, and Coverage.111 The WCRI CompScopeTM Benchmark Reports present the average medical costs on all paid claims at 36 months' average maturity for 18 states.
 The ODCBS rate is reported as a state's cost of workers compensation claims per \$100 of payroll in all 50 states.
 NASI's report provided the total benefits paid per \$100 of covered payroll by state and percent of benefits attributed to medical payments by state.
-We combined NASI's benefits paid with the percent attributed to medical to make a state specific medical benefits paid per \$100 of covered payroll.
+We combined NASI's benefits paid with the percent of attributed to medical to make a state specific medical benefits paid per \$100 of covered payroll.

-When comparing WCRI's average costs per claim to the premium rate of ODCBS, it was found to have a moderate correlation (Spearman's rho = 0.47, p-value = 0.05).
+When we compared WCRI's average costs per claim to the premium rate of ODCBS, we found moderate correlation (Spearman's rho = 0.47, p-value = 0.05).
 Higher correlation was observed between IBM's average WC costs and WCRI's average medical costs (Spearman's rho = 0.65, p-value = 0.004), whereas lower correlation was observed between IBM's average WC costs and ODCBS rates (Spearman's rho = 0.35, p-value = 0.02).
 NASI's medical benefits per \$100 of covered payroll had a high correlation with WCRI's average medical costs (Spearman's rho = 0.62, p-value = 0.007).

-Given that WCRI's estimates are widely used in the Workers' Compensation field, and NASI's rates were correlated with WCRI estimates and available for all 50 states, we used NASI's rates to estimate medical costs by state.12 These estimates were combined with zip code specific Geographic Practice Cost Indices to account for the variation in medical costs by geographic location within a state.
+Given WCRI's estimates are widely used in the Workers' Compensation field, and NASI's rates were correlated with WCRI estimates and available for all 50 states, we used NASI's rates to estimate medical costs by state.
+These estimates were combined with zip code specific Geographic Practice Cost Indices to account for the variation in medical costs by geographic location within a state.11